Marchosias140/Goetia-Correspondences-Text-File/README.md

 # Goetia-Correspondences-Text-File

+Support me so I can buy food: paypal.me/DarkEagle23

 ADDED THE FILES TO MAKE THE LIST WORK AS A FORTUNE LIBRARY

 A text file featuring simple correspondences for the 72 Ars Goetia spirits, useful for random quote generation, lorebooks,  quick reference for projects, etc.